gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 causing any significant performance degradation, especially beyond what would result from using any other technique for ensuring this aspect of MCM conformance.

+The comm layer uses the libfabric RMA interface (READ/WRITE/ATOMIC) for GETs, PUTs, and native AMOs.
+(Note that even if the provider can support atomics natively, if the network cannot do so we typically won't use that capability because the provider won't advertise it.)
+Various forms of read-after-write transaction ordering are always used for RMA MCM conformance, but there are also some ad-hoc techniques built on top of this for various specific needs, as detailed under the *Memory Order* clauses.

 ### Program Order